Richmond Park: Buildings

 The park includes a Grade I listed building, White Lodge.
-The park's boundary wall, and ten other buildings, are also Grade II listed: Ham Gate Lodge, built in 1742; Holly Lodge (formerly known as Bog Lodge) and the game larder in its courtyard, built in 1735; Pembroke Lodge; Richmond Gate and Richmond Gate Lodge, dated 1798 and designed by Sir John Soane; Thatched House Lodge; and White Ash Lodge and its barns and stables, built in the 1730s or 1740s.
+The park's boundary wall is Grade II listed, as are ten other buildings: Ham Gate Lodge, built in 1742; Holly Lodge (formerly known as Bog Lodge) and the game larder in its courtyard, built in 1735; Pembroke Lodge; Richmond Gate and Richmond Gate Lodge, dated 1798 and designed by Sir John Soane; Thatched House Lodge; and White Ash Lodge and its barns and stables, built in the 1730s or 1740s.

 The freebord or "deer leap" is a strip of land 5 m wide, running around most of the perimeter of the park.
 Owned by the Crown, it allows access to the outside of the boundary wall for inspection and repairs.
 Householders whose property backs on to the park can use this land by paying an annual fee.